-Attendance: A good class discussion depends on the participation of all students; therefore your presence in our Zoom meetings is essential.
+Attendance: A good class discussion depends on the participation of all students; therefore your presence in our class meetings is essential.
 Two unexcused absences (or four late arrivals) will lower your final grade by one-third letter grade (eg. A- to B+).
 Excused absences include those arranged with me beforehand and those accompanied by appropriate written documentation (such as a note from the health center, Dean of Students, or athletic coach).
 You should have completed all assigned reading before class and bring relevant texts to class meetings.
+If you are not feeling well, do NOT come to class!
+Just email me and I will excuse you.